Don’t Allow Fear to Destroy Your Peace

 “Love does not get puffed up” (1 Corinthians 13:4) Puffed-up love, or pride, is always turned inward.
 I know all about pride because I once made an almost effortless transition from self-hatred to self-love.
 Not the self-love God refers to in Mark 12:31.
 The self-love I’m talking about hides within the ego and thrives on a superior self-image.
 That’s not what God had in mind when he modeled humility in the life and death of Jesus.
 He became “the least of these”.

-Would I do this?
+Would I do that?
 Would my child?

 Trust: